ksharshveer/extract-files-from-subfolders/README.md

 ## Steps to Restore Files:

 1. Execute ExtractFilesFromSubfolders.py file using Python.
 2. Result: Files should have been restored now.
-Restore folder "....restore" should have been deleted, and log file should have been updated(created if it does not exist).
+Restore folder "....restore" should have been deleted, and log file "logs.txt" should have been updated(created if it does not exist).

 ## What's not done:

-Only one file that has several names will be extrated to working directory.
-Rest of the similar named files will not be moved.
+Only one file which is encountered first during execution, that has several exact same names will be extracted to working directory.
+Rest of the same named files will not be moved.
 Non empty subfolders will not be deleted.
+Created log file "logs.txt" is never deleted.